-Saigon & The South
+Saigon and the South

 Fast-paced, fashionable and frenetic, Saigon is the emblem of the new Vietnam.
 With a wealth of new shopping malls, restaurants and apartments being constructed all the time, there is a discernible sense of excitement about the city – a sense that Vietnam is racing towards a more modern future, with Saigon firmly at the helm.